What is a Floor Trader (FT)?

 Investors can trade in the exchange market in various ways – invest personally or invest through a trader or a floor broker.
 Both the floor trader and floor broker bid against other traders to get the best terms possible for every sale or purchase.
 However, a floor trader trades for his/her own account.

-For a lack of time, some are unable to closely monitor stock fluctuations and market movements.
+Due to time constraints, most investors are unable to closely monitor stock fluctuations and market movements.
 Such investors hire trading firms for the execution of their investments.
 The majority of trading firms employ floor brokers of their own who make investments according to the desires of their clients or investors.
 A floor trader is called a local, whereas a floor broker is referred to as a pit broker.

-However, many exchanges – such as the New York Stock Exchange (NYSE) of the United States – still uses the open outcry technique for trading.
+However, many exchanges – such as the New York Stock Exchange (NYSE) of the United States – still utilizes the open outcry technique for trading.
 The open outcry process involves verbal communications and the use of hand gestures for transferring information regarding buy/sell orders.

 CFI offers the Capital Markets & Securities Analyst (CMSA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: